sergioadorna/meteor-packages/settings/README.md

 ```Javascript
     var settingValue = Settings.get('fallbackValue','moduleName','moduleSetting');
 ```
-in case the key is not found settingVal will be assigned the value 'fallbackValue'
+in case the key is not found settingValue will be assigned the value 'fallbackValue'

 > Note: remember that from the client side you can only access the settings defined in Meteor.settings.public object